Frequently asked questions about Audit experience and the Audit Qualification (AQ).

 You should submit your completed form at the end of your training agreement even if you have not achieved the 240 days experience so your training experience can be recorded.

-If you started your ACA training after July 2013, you must submit your application within six months of submitting the rest of your training records.
+If you started your ACA training after July 2013, you must submit your AQ application within six months of the end date of your training agreement.
 If you do not, any audit experience gained during your ACA training will be lost.
 You should submit your audit training experience within this time frame even if you have not yet reached the required number of days.

 Yes, you can gain the necessary audit experience with a future employer post-qualification as long as that employer is an ICAEW authorised training employer, and is a firm of registered auditors.
 In this instance, you should complete the manual application form and get your audit experience signed off every six months.